 Go to Dashboard > Appearance > Theme Editor > functions.php

-In this article, we have seen 3 different ways to add custom code to WordPress website.
+In this article, we have seen 3 different ways to add custom code to a WordPress website.
 Apart from these, you can also add code using FTP.
-Using the File transfer Protocol, you can access the cPanel, navigate to the functions.php and add the required code.
+Using the File Transfer Protocol, you can access the cPanel, navigate to the functions.php and add the required code.